planetdecred/dcrandroid/README.md

 # dcrandroid - Decred Mobile Wallet
 [![Build Status](https://travis-ci.org/raedahgroup/dcrandroid.svg?branch=master)](https://travis-ci.org/raedahgroup/dcrandroid)

-An decred wallet for android that runs on top of [dcrwallet](https://github.com/decred/dcrwallet).
+A Decred Mobile Wallet for android that runs on top of [dcrwallet](https://github.com/decred/dcrwallet).

 ## Requirements:
 Android 3.0 or above.

 ## Building dcrwallet
-Dcrwallet is required for this app to run, you can optionally build it or use library file found in [dcrwallet dir](https://github.com/C-ollins/dcrandroid/tree/master/dcrwallet)
+Dcrwallet is required for this app to run.
+You can use the provided script or build it manually.

 ### Prerequisites
 1. Go(1.8 or 1.9) which can be found [here](http://golang.org/doc/install)
 2. Dep [latest release](https://github.com/golang/dep/releases)
 3. Gomobile [Installation Instructions](https://github.com/golang/go/wiki/Mobile#tools)

+To compile, navigate to the dcrandroid clone directory and run

+    ./build.sh
-To compile, run the following commands
+Or run the following commands

     go get -v github.com/decred/dcrwallet
     cd $GOPATH/src/github.com/decred/dcrwallet